-Workplace Outcomes Improve When Employee Happiness Increases
+Workplace Productivity Improves When Employee Happiness is Prioritized

-You see, I’m also a happiness coach and motivational speaker.
-Basically, I work with schools and other businesses to create better well-being within the workplace and in people’s personal lives.
+You see, I’m also a happiness coach and nationally-recognized speaker.
+Basically, I work with schools and other businesses to promote better well-being within the workplace and in people’s personal lives.
 I mean, who doesn’t want to become the happiest person they know?
 We all want that spark of light within us to shine brightly.
 We all want a zest for life, to feel excited about the work we do, to believe that our work matters, to get the most out of life, and to contribute to our world in more meaningful ways.

 “Our relentless pursuit of the two traditional metrics of success — money and power — has led to an epidemic of burnout and stress-related illnesses, and an erosion in the quality of our relationships, family life, and, ironically, our careers.
-In being connected to the world 24/7, we’re losing our connection to what truly matters.”
+In being connected to the world 24/7, we’re losing our connection to what truly matters.” – Arianna Huffington

 Happiness leads to success and contributes to higher productivity levels in the workplace and in our personal lives.
 I don’t believe this implies being blind to the negatives in our environment; it’s about the belief that we have the power to do something about it.
 It’s about hope.
 In other words, as Shawn Achor says, “It’s the lens through which our brain views the world that shapes our reality and not the reverse.”

 According to Shawn Achor, “What the science of happiness has found is that if we can change that lens, not only can we increase personal happiness, we can also affect positive change in education and business outcomes”.
 This is exactly what I feel obligated to do for educators, employees, businesses, and the general population.
 Sometimes, we all feel a little lost in this crazy world, so it’s important that we reconnect with ourselves again.